 Primary Care Ontario Practice-based Learning and Research Network (POPLAR)

-Beginning in 2020, POPLAR has been the coming together of Practice-Based Research and Learning Networks across Ontario that facilitate the collection and de-identification of primary care electronic medical record (EMR) data to build a centralized provincial repository.
+Beginning in 2021, POPLAR has been the coming together of Practice-Based Learning and Research Networks across Ontario that facilitate the collection and de-identification of primary care electronic medical record (EMR) data to build a centralized provincial repository.

-Located at the Centre for Advanced Computing at Queen's University, the POPLAR Data Repository will provide information on the vital work primary care does, and will support practices in delivering optimal care to all Ontarians.
+Located at the Centre for Advanced Computing at Queen's University, the POPLAR Data Repository provides information on the vital work primary care does, and supports practices in delivering optimal care to all Ontarians.

 Why join POPLAR?